Allen-Golder Carpenter: Water Memory

 40x30 cm; 15 3/4 x 11 3/4 in

 Allen-Golder Carpenter's exhibition Water Memory shows a part of an ongoing body of work called Body Surrogates.
 The exhibited works represent a surrogate sentinel of the human body, particularly the black male form through which Golder Carpenter deals with questions of male identity and performance of masculinity.
-Alongside these topics, the artist consistently talks about gender aesthetics, shown explicitly in his work Untitled (Vacuum Seal Bag), which consists of a vacuum-sealed bag containing two tank tops sewn together at the bottom to be worn as a dress, presenting a convertible state also depicted in Carpenter's small series of polaroids.
+Alongside these topics, the artist consistently talks about gender aesthetics, shown explicitly in their work Untitled (Vacuum Seal Bag), which consists of a vacuum-sealed bag containing two tank tops sewn together at the bottom to be worn as a dress, presenting a convertible state also depicted in Carpenter's small series of polaroids.
 Throughout the exhibition, the artist's Body Surrogates take up space, create a presence and complete and communicate with each other.

-Next to You, Next to Me (Curtis Valentine) presents another anecdote to the artist's personal history - an ode to an old mentor of Carpenter, a black teacher the artist was looking up to in their childhood as he was able to make space for like young men, particularly young black men and give them the presence that a lot of other people wouldn't give them.
+Next to You, Next to Me (Curtis Valentine) presents another anecdote to the artist's personal history - an ode to an old mentor of Carpenter, a black teacher the artist was looking up to in their childhood as they were able to make space for like young men, particularly young black men and give them the presence that a lot of other people wouldn't give them.
 Placed next to the concrete cast Nike Air Max work boots are a pair of dress shoes recreating the artist's memory of young people wanting to gather around their teacher.

 Allen-Golder Carpenter